-Fulfilling her dreams of running a small film studio, Grishma Batra will soon open Bright Screen Studio in West Midtown, thanks to site selection assistance from Invest Atlanta.
+Fulfilling her dreams of running a small film studio, Grishma Batra will soon open Bright Screen Studio in West Midtown after receiving site selection assistance from Invest Atlanta.

 With construction nearly complete, the studio will soon offer rental space for doing smaller-scale shoots.
 Their target customer will be production companies making music videos, commercials, PSAs, or video interviews, as well as photographers.
-Batra expects the grand opening to take place in late June.
+The grand opening will take place on Thursday, June 28.

 She found the space on North Avenue with the help of Invest Atlanta’s Economic Development team.
 After weighing her budget options and deciding to rent rather than purchase, Batra began scouting locations with a focus on the West Midtown area.

 “I was just really struggling with finding a perfect location that would be in my budget,” she said.
 That’s when she reached out to IA’s Kent Spencer and Cesar Vence, whom she described as being “amazing” and “really helpful.”

 “I told them my budget, and then beam heights because a short ceiling height would not have worked for me,” she said.
 “They narrowed it down and sent me a list of buildings for lease.”

 She chose one of the locations on the list Invest Atlanta provided—a building owned by equipment rental company Keslow Camera.
 The two companies will work in partnership to provide those who shoot there with the cameras and studio space they need.